ENVIROTHON – A competition for high school students

 - Time to meet professionals in different environmental fields

-- Area 5 Envirothon will be held on Tuesday, April 24, 2018 at Liberty City Park in Hillsboro, Ohio.
+- The Area 5 Envirothon Competition will be held April 23, 2024 at Camp Oyo

-Management strategies of surface and ground water resources, food chains and other relationships may also be tested.
+Management strategies of surface and ground water resources, food chains and other relationships may be tested.

 Soils questions refer to the origin and nature (texture, composition, etc.) of soil, soil survey, soil pit, and general uses, conservation and restrictions of soils.

-Hunting, trapping, and habitat management for certain animal species may also be questioned.
+Hunting, trapping, and habitat management for certain animal species may be questioned.